obisconcept/neos-bootstrap/README.md

 # neos-bootstrap
-A Neos CMS package to integrate Twitter Bootstrap, jQuery and Font Awesome.
+A Neos CMS package to integrate Twitter Bootstrap and Font Awesome.
 Besides it integrates some Bootstrap based node types.

 ## Packages